 \section{Abstract}

-In the recent years we have seen that Grover search algorithm \cite{grover-search} by using quantum parallelism has revolutionized the field of solving huge class of NP problems in comparison to classical systems.
-In this work we explore the idea of extending the Grover search algorithm to approximate algorithms.
-Here we try to analyze the applicability of Grover search to process an unstructured database with dynamic selection function as compared to the static selection function in the original work\cite{grover-search}.
-This allows us to extend the application of Grover search to the field of randomized search algorithms.
-We further use the Dynamic Grover search algorithm to define the goals for a recommendation system, and define the algorithm for recommendation system for binomial similarity distribution space giving us a quadratic speedup over traditional unstructured recommendation systems.
-Finally we see how the Dynamic Grover Search can be used to attack a wide range of optimization problems where we improve complexity over existing optimization algorithms.
+In the recent years we have seen that Grover search algorithm \cite{grover-search} by using quantum parallelism has revolutionized the field of solving huge class of NP problems in comparisons to classical systems.
+In this work we explore the idea of extending Grover search algorithm to approximate algorithms.
+Here we try to analyze the applicability of Grover search to process an unstructured database with a dynamic selection function in contrast to the static selection function used in the original work \cite{grover-search}.
+We show that this alteration facilitates us to extend the application of Grover search to the field of randomized search algorithms.
+Further, we use the Dynamic Grover search algorithm to define the goals for a recommendation system based on which we propose a recommendation algorithm which uses binomial similarity distribution space giving us a quadratic speedup over traditional classical unstructured recommendation systems.
+Finally, we see how Dynamic Grover search can be used to tackle a wide range of optimization problems where we improve complexity over existing optimization algorithms.